 - The VeggieTales video "Dave and the Giant Pickle" parodied Jurassic Park with Goliath's approach causing ripples in King Saul's glass of water.

 - In the last episodes of Code Lyoko, the Kolossus makes the Ice Replika and Ice Sector shake with each step... including the Skidbladnir, although this ship isn't even in contact with the ground.
 (Technically, it is tethered to the tower; physics are kind of messed up in Lyoko.)

-- One Batman: The Animated Series episode has a glass of water vibrate to indicate a rampaging robot T. rex.
+- The Batman: The Animated Series episode, "Mean Seasons" parodies Jurassic Park by having a glass of water vibrate to indicate a rampaging robot T. rex.